artnc/personal-website/src/blog/_posts/2021-12-25-ten-years-of-logging-my-life.md

 <canvas alt="(Chart of work hours)" id="work-chart"></canvas>

 Some might find this chart more concerning.
-Is nothing sacred, apart from Sunday 7am?!
+Is nothing sacred, other than Sunday 7am?!
 A less alarming interpretation: I have enough freedom in my work life and personal life that I can attend to both whenever it's most convenient.

 For a few months during lockdown, I settled into a pattern where I would handle the more interpersonal aspects of my job in the afternoon, take a long nap in the evening, and do "real work" (i.e. coding) after midnight while free from any distractions.
 That stands in contrast to most of 2014, when I would head to the gym at 1am, go to bed at 2:30am, wake up at 10:30am&mdash;usually right on the minute without an alarm&mdash;and sit down in my office chair at 11am.

 Which of those two schedules is better?
 I've found that at least for me, [biphasic sleep](https://en.wikipedia.org/wiki/Biphasic_and_polyphasic_sleep) didn't actually have much of a noticeable effect on my mood or productivity.
 Just getting 7-8 hours of sleep a day matters much more than how those hours are distributed.

+<canvas alt="(Chart of monthly activity correlation)" id="correlation-chart"></canvas>

+What surprises me most here is the extremely weak correlation between work and sleep, which I suppose is a good thing?
+Sleep and travel are negatively correlated because I categorize sleep while traveling as travel.

+Apart from sleep, work is negatively correlated with _everything_!
+That makes sense&mdash;I do barely any business travel, for example.
+Burnout is definitely something to keep in mind here.

 <canvas alt="(Chart of number of log entries per day)" id="switching-chart"></canvas>